Radio Controlled Helicopters

 Again, that is for the larger, more complex hobby grade collective pitch RC helicopters where you often have to purchase all those items individually.

-Thankfully the smaller toy and many small hobby grade ready to fly radio controlled helicopters which most people start out on now, come in complete packages including almost everything to get you going out of the box; that is why they're called Ready To Fly.
+Thankfully the smaller toy and many small hobby grade ready to fly radio controlled helicopters which most people start out on now, come in complete packages including almost everything to get you going out of the box; that is why they're called Ready To Fly (RTF for short).

 With that understanding, here's a general cost guide-line for all types of radio controlled helicopters from small ready to fly toys, right up to large collective pitch/3D RC helicopter kits you have to build yourself.
 The prices listed are for a complete set up (helicopter, radio system, flybarless stabilization system, engine/motor, batteries, etc.) in USD.